-Investments and cash totaled \$1.60 billion at December 31, 2000, up 9 percent from yearend 1999.
+Investments and cash grew 6 percent during the year to \$1.69 billion at December 31, 2001.
 Funds are invested in U.S. Treasury securities in accordance with the Act and the Corporation's Investment Policy.
 The Policy's objectives seek the maximum return consistent with the Corporation's liquidity needs and a minimum exposure to loss of principal.
-The average portfolio yield for 2000 was 5.99 percent, up from 5.75 percent in 1999.
+The average portfolio yield for 2001 was 5.72 percent, down from 5.99 percent the prior year.
+The drop in investment yield resulted from the reinvestment of maturing investments in the lower interest rate environment that prevailed throughout the year.